Algorand-Developer-Retreat/abel/projects/abel-sdk-v3/README.md

 ## Install

 > [!WARNING]
-> This version of abel-SDK only supports js-algorand-sdk v2 and its corresponding algokit-utils v7
+> This version of abel-SDK supports js-algorand-sdk v3 and algokit-utils v9

 ```
 npm i abel-sdk